-Measuring return from corporate wellness programs can be tricky.
-While return on investment, or ROI, can be difficult to quantify, it doesn’t mean the programs aren’t important.
-Value on Investment, or VOI, can be just as significant…if not more.
-Let’s examine what VOI is, how it’s different from ROI, and why it’s important to consider the VOI for corporate wellness programs when measuring their importance.
+Measuring return from corporate wellness programs is tricky.
+While measuring return on investment, or ROI, can be difficult, it doesn’t mean that programs aren’t important.
+Measuring value on investment, or VOI, can be just as important.

 What is VOI?

 The concept of VOI was first introduced by Gartner Research back in 2001.
 It loosely defines VOI as, “the intangible assets that contribute heavily to an organization’s performance.”
 It adds, “The intangible assets include knowledge, processes, the organization structure, and ability to collaborate.”
 VOI is determined through “soft benefits” or competitive differentiators that aren’t easily quantified.

 ROI describes the monetary return received on a financial investment.
 It’s the amount of money made when compared to the amount of money invested.

 When it comes to wellness programs, don’t simply look at dollars and cents.
 Examine VOI for a true picture of what you’re getting from your investment.
 It takes into account everything that makes your business successful, particularly human capital.

 When looking at your wellness program, there are some things that fall under VOI and some that fall under ROI.
 Measuring VOI means looking beyond financial return to examine other intangible measures.
 While they may not be easily measured financially, they still have a huge impact on your company culture and performance.

 Let’s examine what you should look at when measuring VOI.

 Employees who are sick or stressed are more likely to miss work.
 Studies show that employee wellness programs decrease absenteeism.
 In fact, employers who implement a health and wellbeing solution see a drop in absenteeism-related costs by about $2.73 for every dollar spent.